Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: Simulation Studies

 \subsubsection{Estimating the variance bound and the resulting inference.}

 We use \cref{lemma:consistent_variance} to estimate the variance bound.
 This estimated variance bound is then used to compute the confidence intervals and conduct a statistical test of whether the causal effect is zero.
-Inference based on the H\'ajek-type adjustment is discussed in \cref{app_sec:hajek}.
+Inference based on the H\'ajek estimator is discussed in \cref{app_sec:hajek}.